david-abel/ethical_dilemmas/README.md

 # ethical_dilemmas
-Code for our implementations of the ethical dilemmas Cake or Death and Burning Room, and their solvers.
+Implementations of the ethical dilemmas Cake or Death and Burning Room, and their solvers.

+By: David Abel and James MacGlashan.